1.) I’m interested in ordering a quarter, half, or whole beef. What do I do next?

 9.)
 Do you farm anything other than cattle?

 Yes!
-We farm non-gmo corn, soybeans, and wheat.
-Our farm has been mainly no-till and strip-till for 25 years.
+We farm a variety of crops that include or have included non-gmo corn, soybeans, non-gmo soybeans, certified organic blue corn and yellow waxy corn, and wheat.
+Our farm has been mainly no-till and strip-till for 30 years.
 Not conventionally tilling our soil types has been a big factor in reducing runoff and erosion, which is better for the environment.
 We also have incorporated the use of cover crops to help battle erosion, runoff, weeds, build organic matter, and recycle nutrients.